Remote learning: Can education find its focus in a world of distractions?

 For the psychologist Mihaly Csikszentmihalyi, anyone can reach an optimal state of consciousness in a given area if they are both interested in a task and sufficiently challenged by it.
 In this “state of flow”, rewards are commensurate with effort.

 “Most enjoyable activities are not natural; they demand an effort that initially one is reluctant to make.
 But once the interaction starts to provide feedback to the person’s skills, it usually begins to be intrinsically rewarding.”

 Engagement leads to learning.
 If other sectors are using technology as a tool to better engage people, why can’t education do the same, albeit with a clearer focus on responsibility instead of revenue and exploration ahead of exploitation?

 One possible reason is that because education is slow to change, not enough innovative tech companies have the incentive to operate in the space.
 But there are plenty of signs for encouragement.

 The future of student engagement

 In such cases the goal is to make education more engaging for the modern learner by acknowledging (and anticipating) changing conditions outside of the classroom.
-Barring some kind of global natural, digital is here to stay, and its influence over how people learn, think, and live will continue to grow.Technology is a tool of intention.
+Digital is here to stay, and its influence over how people learn, think, and live will continue to grow.Technology is a tool of intention.
 Advertisers may use it to get those precious 8 seconds of your time, but education can employ technology to create healthier habits of mind and encourage curiosity, concentration, and contemplation.
 Click To Tweet

 In a worst-case scenario, more tech could mean greater distraction, which is bad news for educators and students alike.
 But it’s important to keep in mind that technology is a tool of intention.
 Advertisers may use it to get those precious 8 seconds of your time, but education can employ technology to create healthier habits of mind and encourage curiosity, concentration, and contemplation.